humdrum-tools/humdrum-documentation/guide/ch37/index.md

 some way.

 The **veritas** command works by looking for a VTS reference record in the file.
-It then calculates a \"checksum\" for the file (excluding the VTS record itself) and compares this value with the encoded VTS value.
+It then calculates a "checksum" for the file (excluding the VTS record itself) and compares this value with the encoded VTS value.
 If these values differ, a warning is issued that the file has been modified in some way.

-Once you are certain that an encoded Humdrum file is completely finished, you should calculate a \"checksum\" value to be encoded in a Humdrum \"VTS\" reference record.
+Once you are certain that an encoded Humdrum file is completely finished, you should calculate a "checksum" value to be encoded in a Humdrum "VTS" reference record.

 In order to calculate the checksum value for a given file, use the following command: